 - 1/2 cup granulated sugar

 - 1 1/2 teaspoons vanilla

 - 2 eggs

-- 2 cups of semi-sweet chocolate chips
+- 2 cups semi-sweet chocolate chips

 - Cream together your butter and sugar until it’s light and fluffy.
 Add in the eggs and vanilla, mixing thoroughly. .

-- When that is done, fold in the two cups of chocolate chips by hand, and prepare to put them on some parchment paper lined cookie sheets.
+- When that is done, fold in the two cups of chocolate chips by hand, and prepare to put them on the parchment paper lined cookie sheets.

 - Drop by rounded tablespoonful onto the baking sheets.

 - Bake at 350 degrees for 10-12 minutes, until golden brown and slightly underdone.
 Cool on the sheets completely.
 Store in closed containers

 All calories and info are based on a third party calculator and are only an estimate.
 Actual nutritional info will vary with brands used, your measuring methods, portion sizes and more.